What I'm reading in 2026

 How I'm reading

-This list of books consists of only read books, so no audio books are counted into these numbers.
-Not because I have anything against audiobooks, but because I this year I'm actively trying to focus on reading, not "listening and doing something else at the same time".
-Adding audiobooks would probably allow me to "consume" even more books, but I don't really see the point to just consuming books.
+This list counts only read books, no audiobooks.
+This year I'm trying to focus on reading, not "listening and doing something else at the same time".
+Audiobooks would let me "consume" more books, but I don't see the point of consumption for its own sake.

-• Old Kindle from 2019.
-Carry this with me all the time in my bag.
-Whipping it out as soon as I know have to be in place for more than 5 minutes.
+- Old Kindle from 2019.
+I carry this in my bag and pull it out whenever I know I'll be somewhere for more than 5 minutes.

-• iPhone and the Kindle app.
-I tend to pull out my phone almost habitually, so I actually get a lot of reading done with my phone.
-For example I read almost all of the fifth Dungeon Crawler Carl book from my phone, while we were having our developer advocate offsite in Singapore (read everytime I was in a taxi or a train)
+- iPhone and the Kindle app.
+I reach for my phone out of habit, so I get a lot of reading done on it.
+I read most of the fifth Dungeon Crawler Carl book on my phone during our developer advocate offsite in Singapore (every taxi ride, every train).

-• Physical books.
-I love buying these and I love reading these.
-More than I like reading on digital screens.
-I'm usually carrying at least two books in my backbag, one that is almost finished and one that I have not started.
+- Physical books.
+I love buying and reading these, more than reading on screens.
+I carry at least two books in my backpack: one almost finished, one not yet started.

 How this page is built

-• OG image: Dynamically generated at build time using Next.js OG image generation, featuring the 6 most recently read book covers in a fan arrangement, Has a tiny isometric image of me reading on my favorite chair
+- OG image: Generated at build time using Next.js OG image generation, featuring the 6 most recent book covers in a fan arrangement.
+Has a tiny isometric image of me reading on my favorite chair